Getting started with UniCom

 - Lync 2010 for Mobile Devices: See At IU, what mobile clients can I use with UniCom?

-To use the voice communication capabilities of UniCom, you'll need a headset or a Lync-optimized phone.
-If you want others to see you in video conferencing, you'll also need a webcam.
+To use the voice communication capabilities of UniCom, you'll need a headset, or a phone optimized for Lync; "Lync-qualified" devices may not be fully supported.
+If you want others to see you in videoconferencing, you'll also need a webcam.
 For more, see About equipment for use with UniCom.

 Learning the basics

 Additional resources are available at Learn how to use UniCom.

 To get help with UniCom, or comment about the service, contact the Support Center.
 If you're having trouble, you can also try signing out of and completely closing your client software (including Outlook, if you use UniCom Enterprise Voice), and restarting to see if that resolves the problem.